xEnVrE/robots-io/README.md

   depth and rgb from YARP ports and the camera pose from `IGazeControl` or `IEncoders` or raw YARP ports.
 It also loads the camera parameters from the `IGazeControl` interface, if available;
 - `iCubCameraRelative`, similar to `iCubCamera` but representing the right camera with pose expressed relative to the left camera.
 Useful for experiments dealing with the stereo setup of the robot only;
 - `iCubCameraDepth`, produces a depth map starting from stereo images and the poses of iCub eyes.
-It uses `OpenCV SGBM`.
+It uses `OpenCV SGBM`;
-- `YarpCamera`, class inheriting from `Camera` and supporting depth and rgb from raw YARP ports and parameters from the class constructor.
+- `YarpCamera`, class inheriting from `Camera` and supporting depth and rgb from raw YARP ports and parameters from the class constructor;
+- `RealsenseCameraYarp`, class inheriting from `YarpCamera` and supporting depth and rgb from raw YARP ports and parameters from a `yarpdev` enabled `Realsense`.

 To be done:
-- `RealSense` (using YARP);
 - `RealSense` (using ROS);
 - `R1Camera` inheriting from `RealSense` (YARP version)
 - an abstract `DepthCamera` class to produce a depth map from stereo images using a `StereoMatcher` class.
 Possible implementation of `StereoMatcher` include `OpenCV SGBM` (CPU and CUDA version) and the `NVIDIA Optical Flow SDK`.